Skip to content

 How Roast Level Changes Your Setting

-For filter, the rule is straightforward: light = base, medium = +1, dark = +2.
+For filter, the rule is straightforward: light = base, medium = +1, dark = +2 (the exception is AeroPress, where light and medium share 10).
 Light roasts are denser and dark roasts more soluble, so you adjust the grind to compensate.

-For espresso, the pattern partially inverts.
+For espresso, the same logic with bigger jumps.
 Very dark roasts (typical Italian blends) are so soluble they extract very fast, and if you grind fine you end up with bitterness.
 For espresso on the ESP:

-• Light specialty roast: setting 7 (finer, better extraction).
+• Light specialty roast: setting 1 (finest, better extraction).

 How to Dial In